sstarzh/vnfmanager/docs/deploy.rst

 Step 2: Add a floating IP
 -------------------------------------------

-Once you launch your instance in OpenStack, expand the :guilabel:`Creat Snapshot` drop-down next to your instance in the table, and select |FlIPAd_deploy| from the list.
+Once you launch your instance in OpenStack, expand the :guilabel:`Create Snapshot` drop-down next to your instance in the table, and select |FlIPAd_deploy| from the list.
 Choose an IP address from the list.
 If none, click :guilabel:`+` to add one.
 This allocates the floating `extnet` IP on the management network.
 Do this to access the VNFM externally from a browser, using https.